-Sir Graham Brady has been the MP for Altrincham and Sale West since 1997 and the Chairman of the 1922 Committee of backbench Conservative MPs since 2010.
+Sir Graham Brady has been the MP for Altrincham and Sale West since 1997 and was the Chairman of the 1922 Committee of backbench Conservative MPs from 2010 to 2019.
 The 1922 Committee is the principal conduit for communication between Conservative MPs and the Prime Minister and Conservative Ministers and advises the Prime Minister on the mood of the party whilst ensuring that Ministers have an opportunity to speak to colleagues and to listen to their views on policy.
 Graham was given a knighthood in 2018 for political and public service.

 Graham is well known to be independent minded and a champion of state grammar schools, having resigned from the front bench in 2007 to campaign in support of selective education.
 He was awarded ‘Backbencher of the Year’ by The Spectator in 2010.